When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Related Work

 \subsection{Adversarial Attacks Against LLMs}

 Owing to limitations in training data quality and imperfect safety alignment, LLMs remain susceptible to issues such as hallucination, social and cultural bias, and generation of harmful content.
-Malicious users can craft carefully-designed prompts or poisoning context, which can effectively bypass the safeguard mechanisms of LLMs, and mislead them to produce inappropriate content.
+Malicious users can craft carefully-designed prompts or poisoning contexts to effectively bypass the safeguard mechanisms of LLMs, thereby misleading them to produce inappropriate content.
 Numerous attack techniques, such as prompt injection, jailbreak prompting, and adversarial prompt perturbation, have been proposed to exploit these vulnerabilities~\cite{kumar2023certifying, yi2024jailbreak, yao2023llm}.
-For example, Kumar et.al~\cite{kumar2023certifying} systematically investigate three adversarial prompting scenarios: suffix attacks, insertion attacks, and infusion attacks.
-These attacks inject the malicious token into different positions of the user prompt to induce the LLMs to generate harmful content.
-Yao et.al~\cite{yao2023llm} introduce an automated hallucination attack using gradient-based token replacement, which successfully induces fabricated outputs in LLMs through weak semantic and out-of-distribution prompts.
-These attacks significantly threaten various real-world applications built upon LLMs, including web search.
+These attacks significantly threaten various real-world applications built upon LLMs.